cloud-native-toolkit/cloud-native-toolkit-workshop/activity-2/README.md

 1. Review that application is scales out
     - Review in ArgoCD UI, it takes about 4 minutes to sync, you can click **Refresh**
     - Review in OpenShift Console, click the Deployment circle details shows 2 Pods.

+1. Congradulations you finished this activity, continue with [activity-3](../activity-3/README.md) to deploy an application compose of 3 microservices.